bytedance/piano_transcription/README.md

 ## Inference using pretrained model
 First, install dependencies in requirements.txt

-Users can execute the following command to inference an audio recording in wav format.
+Then, execute the following command to inference an audio recording in wav format.

 `python3 pytorch/main_inference.py --cuda --audio_path='examples/cut_liszt.wav'
 `